Comment on page

 Each Pull Request outputs via a PR comment a "State of Cloud Report" which provides a high level summary of the drifted and new-to-Terraform resources identified by dragondrop.
 It also outputs a summary of the Cloud Actors that made changes outside of your Terraform workflow, allowing you to close the loop on Terraform drift.

-Cleaner than parsing
+Cleaner than parsing terraform plan

 , each job outputs the specific resource attributes that have drifted for resources that are already managed by Terraform.
 If this is the only type of drift that your organization would like to identify and surface, that is configurable within your job.